drogue-iot/blog.drogue.io/content/2021-04-16-drg-guided-tour/index.md

 <!-- more -->

 `drg` is the newest addition to the drogue familly.
 The idea behind it is to make interractions with the drogue-cloud APIs less cumbersome and more intuitive to use.
-Obviously it's written in rust, and try to have an intuitive use flow, insparied from the famous `kubectl` tool.
+It aims to have an intuitive usage flow, insparied from the famous `kubectl` tool.
+Did I really need to mention it's written in rust ?
 We landed some nice new features recently, enough to warrant a release.
 Get yourself the lastest version, and hop on for a tour !